The $\operatorname{E}_2^{hC_6}$-homology of $\mathbb{R}P^2$ and $\mathbb{R}P^2 \wedge \mathbb{C}P^2$: The homotopy fixed point spectral sequence for E2hC2

 This work arose from the 2024 electronic Computational Homotopy Theory (eCHT) Research Experience for Undergraduates, supported by NSF grant DMS-2135884.
 The authors thank Dan Isaksen for his support and leadership within the eCHT.
 The first named author thanks Agnes Beaudry for inspiring this project and for the many related discussions over the years.

-\section{The homotopy fixed point spectral sequence for \texorpdfstring{$\ctwo$}{E2hC2}}
+\section{The homotopy fixed point spectral sequence for \texorpdfstring{$\operatorname{E}_2^{hC_2}$}{E2hC2}}

-We will use $\E= \E_2$ to denote the Morava E-theory of height $2$ at the prime $2$.
+In the rest of the paper, we will write $\E= \E_2$ to denote the Morava E-theory of height $2$ at the prime $2$.
 The homotopy fixed point spectral sequence

 has been completely computed and studied for decades, see, for example, \cite{HeardStojanoska} and \cite{Hahn_Shi_2020} for more recent accounts.
-In this section, we will summarize the key results of this computation without proof.
+In this section, we will summarize the key results of this computation without proof as we establish notation that we will use throughout the paper.
+Note that we use the Adams notation for our spectral sequences: when we refer to elements in $E_r^{s, t}$, we mean elements in stem $t-s$ and filtration $s$ in the homotopy fixed point spectral sequence.